-Results from the 2023 monitoring event indicate that the Bowser Creek stream mitigation site is meeting five of the six quantitative performance standards established in the monitoring plan (Table 1).
-Thirteen years post-construction, the site exhibits 80% non-noxious vegetative cover and noxious weeds comprise 3% of the vegetative cover within the riparian buffer.
-Planted tree and shrub survival, documented at 26%, was the only vegetation-based performance standard that did not meet the success criteria of $\geq 50\%$ survival.
-Combined areal cover of riparian and stream bank vegetation is 85% and reed canary grass (Phalaris arundinacea) was the dominant vegetation community, with an associated Winward stability rating of 9.
-The stream banks are stable, but the channel form is not being maintained as all pools have filled in with fine sediment.
+Results from the 2024 monitoring event indicate the Bowser Creek stream mitigation site is meeting five of the six quantitative performance standards established in the monitoring plan (Table 1).
+Thirteen years post-construction, the site exhibits 79% non-noxious vegetative cover, and noxious weeds comprise 6% of the vegetative cover within the riparian buffer.
+Planted tree and shrub survival was the only vegetation-based performance standard that did not meet the success criteria of $\geq 50\%$ survival.

+Combined areal cover of riparian and stream bank vegetation is 88% and reed canary grass (Phalaris arundinacea) was the dominant vegetation community, with an associated Winward stability rating of 9.
+The stream banks are stable and water is able to access a floodplain during larger events; however, pool features have filled in with fine sediment over time due to lack of scour and incoming sediment loads from upstream sources.